 McCreesh Place was the first permanent supportive housing complex in Charlotte and the first supportive housing program of Supportive Housing Communities (SHC).
 When it opened in 2003, McCreesh Place included 64 single-occupancy units (think: shared bathrooms and kitchens) and was open only to men.
-Later, SHC added 26 efficiency units (private bathrooms and kitchens) and, in 2016, opened McCreesh Place to women.
+Later, SHC added 26 efficiency units (with private bathrooms and kitchens) and, in 2016, opened McCreesh Place to women.
 Now, McCreesh Place is home to as many as 90 residents who have experienced homelessness or addiction.